-The permanent loss of private property or assets as a result of legal action by a government authority.
+The involuntary loss of property or assets as a result of legal action.
 Generally, the owner of the property has failed to comply with the law or the property is linked to some sort of criminal activity.

 Contracts that require delivery of a commodity of specified quality and quantity at a specified price on a specified future date.

 Professionals such as lawyers, notaries, accountants, investment advisors, and trust and company service providers who assist in transactions involving the movement of money, and are deemed to have a particular role in identifying, preventing and reporting money laundering.
-Their role is important because they can block or facilitate the entry of illicit money into the financial system.
-Some countries, such as the U.K. and the Cayman Islands, impose due diligence requirements on gatekeepers that are similar to those of financial institutions.
-Two critical milestones in international gatekeeper regulation have been the European Union’s revised anti-money laundering directive of 2001 and the FATF 40 Recommendations of 2012, both containing anti-money laundering provisions for these professionals.
+Some countries impose due diligence requirements on gatekeepers that are similar to those of financial institutions.

 Key instrument of the United Nations Office of Drug Control and Crime Prevention in its fight against organized crime.
 Through GPML, the UN helps member states introduce legislation against money laundering and helps the countries develop and maintain mechanisms that combat the crime.
 The program encourages anti-money laundering policy development, monitors and analyzes problems and responses, raises public awareness, and acts as a coordinator of joint anti-money laundering initiatives between the UN and other international organizations.